About Osaka Kansai International Airport (KIX)

 Passengers requiring wheelchairs and special assistance should inform their airline prior to travel.

-For visually impaired travellers, there are Braille blocks between the train platforms, bus stops and the central information counters on each floor.
+For visually impaired travellers, there are Braille informaton boards at the entrance of each restroom as well as between the train platforms, bus stops and the central information counters on each floor.
 There is also a free wheelchair rental service at all information counters.

 Car hire companies at Osaka Kansai International Airport include: Nippon, Nissan, Orix, Times and Toyota.
-Car hire desks can be found on the first floor of the Aeroplaza.
+Car hire desks can be found on the first and second floors of the Aeroplaza.